ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **Your start of the Competition**: The competition starts with you accepting the rules [ironhacks.com/hacks/fall-2022/rules](https://ironhacks.com/hacks/fall-2022/rules) of the competition.
 Once we have released the task, you can start querying BigQuery.

- * **Multi-staged interim submission process**: After the release of the task, there are multiple submission opportunities over a four weeks period of time.
+ * **Multi-staged interim submission process**: After the release of the task, there are multiple submission opportunities over a three weeks period of time.
 There are three submissions planned for each week (one mandatory submission and two submission opportunities) so you can be scored three times for the same model focused on a particular week.
 We will get new data every week so you have the opportunity to tune your model every week further, as you get new data.

 We will create a Calendar for you to learn more about the dates and deadlines below.